-Awards: Contestants are encouraged to attend the WSASAS Awards Banquet.
-First, second, and third place winners will receive a cash award at the banquet and their video submissions will be presented.
-Additionally, winning participants' videos will be available on the WSASAS website.
+Awards: Contestants are encouraged to attend the WSASAS Awards Ceremony where their video submissions will be presented.
+First, second, and third place recipients will receive a cash award and their videos will be available on the WSASAS website.

 Judging: Videos will be scored by three judges.
 A score sheet is provided on the next page of this document.